SpotIM/spotim-integration-docs/conversation/comments-count/README.md

-# Displaying the Number of Messages in a Conversation
+# Displaying the Number of Posts in a Conversation

-You can display the number of messages in a Conversation anywhere on your site.
+You can display the number of posts in a Conversation anywhere on your site.

 Place the following script on your page, replacing `SPOT_ID` with your Spot ID: